fcasaclang/portfolio/README.md

 ## Education
 Polytechnic University of the Philippines - Manila (2018-2023)
-- Civil Engineering Major in Geotechnical Engineering
+- B.S.
+Civil Engineering Major in Geotechnical Engineering